Lima Memorial Health System Logo

 Pleural fluid smear is a laboratory test to check for bacteria, fungi, mycobacteria, or abnormal cells in a sample of the fluid that has collected in the pleural space.
 This is the space between the lining of the outside of the lungs (pleura) and the wall of the chest.
 When fluid collects in the pleural space, the condition is called pleural effusion.

 A procedure called thoracentesis is used to get a sample of pleural fluid.
-The health care provider examines a sample of pleural fluid under the microscope.
+Your health care provider examines a sample of pleural fluid under the microscope.
 If bacteria, mycobacteria, or fungi are found, other methods may be used to further identify those organisms.

 How to Prepare for the Test

-DO NOT cough, breathe deeply, or move during the test to avoid injury to the lung.
+Do not cough, breathe deeply, or move during the test to avoid injury to the lung.

 How the Test will Feel